When times get tough people can turn to drinking or drugs to cope with stress and anxiety.

 Regular use of Nitrous Oxide can cause Vitamin B deficiency which can cause serious nerve damage.
 This can lead to numbness in the fingers, toes and other extremities, and even difficulties with walking and pains in the affected areas.
 Laughing Gas can also cause unconsciousness or even death - this occurs when the available oxygen for breathing is effectively pushed out by the nitrous oxide.

 Xanax is a sedative drug and is used to treat short term anxiety and anxiety accompanying depression.
 However it is not prescribed in the UK under the NHS.
 When used in larger quantities, it can cause people to feel confused or disoriented.
 It can cause short-term memory loss and big doses can make you forgetful and overly sleepy.
 Xanax can be highly physically and psychologically addictive and individuals can build a tolerance very quickly.
+Any drug bought illegally is not always what says it is on the packet.
+It can be mixed with various unknown substances and there is no way of knowing what is in it, or how your body may react.
+Read our '5 harm reduction tips for Xanax' for more information.

 Frank has compiled an A-Z of drugs.
 Here you can find out each drug’s different names, the effects it has, the risks involved and what the law says.